 World Heritage: The Loire Valley is listed by UNESCO as a World Heritage site.
 The Loire River is Europe’s only wild river!

-Historical Figures of the Loire Valley: As you meander through the stunning Châteaux and fabulous cities of the region, think of the luminaries who lived there over the centuries: Jacques Coeur, Catherine de Medicis, Diane de Poitiers, Georges Sand, Francois I, Leonardo da Vinci and Joan of Arc, to name a few.
+Historical Figures in the Region: As you meander through the stunning Châteaux and fabulous cities of the region, think of the luminaries who lived there over the centuries: Jacques Coeur, Catherine de Medicis, Diane de Poitiers, Georges Sand, Francois I, Leonardo da Vinci and Joan of Arc, to name a few.

 Festivals: Organize a trip around one of the hundreds of festivals that occur in the region during the year.
 More Information: www.valdeloire.org